aleksandr-vin/aleksandr-vin.github.io/_posts/2024-09-21-freediving-lesson-1.md

 it right -- I was able to go down both floors and eventually raised from the water and started rehab. breathing.
 That was the moment I felt hard, probably because I was turning on my feelings and other systems.
-I did more than 3 *HO-PE* breaths (fast breath in, mouth close and breath out), felt a little bit disorienting, caught some from water, took my mask off and caughed.
+I did more than 3 *HO-PE* breaths (fast breath in, mouth close and breath out), felt a little bit disorienting, caught some water, took my mask off and caughed.
 Both instructors and second cursist were surprised and asking me WTF was I doing.
 It was 4:32.

 And I really enjoyed it!